mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

     }
 ```

 That's it.
-The above implementation is similar to the actual implementation of flows in the Kotlin coroutines library.
+The above implementation is similar to the actual implementation of flows in the Kotlin Coroutines library.
 This journey let us understand that there is no magic behind flows, only a bit of functional programming and a lot of Kotlin.
 With a deeper understanding of the `Flow` type, we can define more complex use cases using flows.

 ## 11. Appendix: Gradle Configuration